fizalihsan/fizalihsan.github.io/source/technology/aws.md

 # Terminology

-* Fault tolerance, High availability
-* Data at Rest - EBS, S3, RDS
-* Data at Transit - (in reference to encryption and security)
 * Network perimeter - a boundary between two or more portions of a network.
 It can refer to the boundary between your VPC and your network, it could refer to the boundary between what you manage versus what AWS manages.
 * WAF (Web Application Firewall)

-* NAT (Network Address Translation)
+* NAT (Network Address Translation) instances and NAT Gateways - allows EC2 instances deployed in private subnets to gain Internet access

 # References